haramori/rhme3/Challenges/Ransom_2.0.md

 * Set a data breakpoint on one of the production signature memory locations (0x0D66) and run the debugger up to that point.
 * Single step until all of the production signature bytes are copied into RAM (at 0x3FD4-0x3FDE).
 * Manually overwrite the production signature bytes in RAM with the production signature bytes decoded from the RHme3 board user ID.
 * Continue the debugger.
 The device under your control will calculate the unlock code for the RHme3 board.
+Copy it from RAM (at 0x3F67-0x3F76).

 Now enter the unlock code into the RHme3 board and get the flag.
 It couldn't have been easier.